 - Compromise!
 You can’t please everyone all the time.
 If you have different friends in different circles, make sure to spend time with both and not freeze one group out.
 True friends understand that your time is precious and will understand if you sometimes have to miss out.

 - Get the two together!
 Why not try for the best of both worlds?
 Introduce your old friends to your new ones.
 And if they’re considering school, why not encourage them to go to a Carrington College open day?
-They could always explore their options with a campus Enrollment Services Representative, or you could refer them to this link – carrington.edu/students/referral
+They could always explore their options with a campus Enrollment Services Representative, or you could refer them to this link – carrington.edu/start-now/

 Working side by side in a relaxed, mature learning environment, sharing life experiences, and growing personally and professionally together are just 3 reasons why college friendships often last a lifetime.
 But that shouldn’t exclude your old friends from joining you in this new chapter of your life.
-If you can think of a friend who would benefit from studying at Carrington College, inspire them to go to this link, and have them join you on a journey of a lifetime.
+If you can think of a friend who would benefit from studying at Carrington College, inspire them to go to college, and have them join you on a journey of a lifetime.